Open Now — 24/7 Plumbing

 A clean flush valve seat is essential for the flapper to create a watertight seal.
 If the valve seat is dirty or damaged, the flapper may not seal correctly, causing leaks.
 Inspect the valve seat for debris, mineral build-up, or signs of damage.

-Clean the valve seat thoroughly with a sponge or soft cloth, making sure it’s smooth and even.
+Clean the valve seat thoroughly with a sponge or soft cloth, ensuring it’s smooth and even.
 If the valve seat is damaged, you may need to replace the entire flush valve.

 Don’t Let a Leaky Flapper Drain Your Resources

-A leaky toilet flapper may seem like a minor issue, but it can quickly escalate into a significant waste of water and money.
-Replacing a toilet flapper is a simple and inexpensive DIY project that most homeowners can complete with basic tools and a little guidance.
+A leaky toilet flapper may seem like a minor issue, but it can quickly become a significant waste of water and money.
+Replacing a toilet flapper is a simple and inexpensive DIY project that most homeowners can complete with essential tools and a little guidance.

-If you encounter persistent leaks or feel unsure about any aspect of the flapper replacement process, it’s always best to seek professional assistance.
+If you encounter persistent leaks or feel unsure about the flapper replacement process, it’s always best to seek professional assistance.
 Service First Plumbing is here to help if you’re in Sydney.

 Don’t let a leaky toilet flapper drain your resources and cause unnecessary stress.
 If you need professional plumbing assistance in Sydney, contact Service First Plumbing today!